streamnative/pulsar-hub/connectors/debezium-mongodb-source/2.5.0/debezium-mongodb-source.md

 ---
-description: The Debezium MongoDB source connector pulls messages from MongDB and persists the messages to Pulsar topics
+description: The Debezium MongoDB source connector pulls messages from MongoDB and persists the messages to Pulsar topics
 author: ["ASF"]
 contributors: ["ASF"]
 language: Java